-1. If you’re first tactic is spending money on ads, it won’t work
+1. If your first tactic is spending money on ads, it won’t work

 I’ve missed out on certain business deals because all they wanted were ads.
 As a strategist and just an honest business person, I’m not going to do something when I see limitations in copy, messaging, and inbound marketing strategy.

 If this is your business, it’s great that you want to reach a wider audience with ads but quick tip most people aren’t ready “to buy” or “sign up” right away especially with a cold audience.
 So you won’t see an instant conversion or flux of revenue.

 Get a better understanding of how everything ties together — this is marketing.